learnk8s/learnk8s.io/src/requests-limits/content.md

 If you wish to assign a third of a CPU, you should assign 333Mi (millicores) to your container.

-** memory is a bit more straightforward, and it is measured in bytes.**
+**Memory is a bit more straightforward, and it is measured in bytes.**

 Kubernetes accepts both SI notation (K,M,G,T,P,E) and Binary notation (Ki,Mi,Gi,Ti,Pi,Ei) for memory definition.